DKFZ-ODCF/ACEseqWorkflow/documentation/source/installation.rst

 ^^^^^^^^^^^^^^^^
 To get all necessary reference files run the script $PATH_TO_PLUGIN_DIRECTORY/installation/downloadReferences.sh in the destination path for all files.
 The script will create directories directly beneath the path where it executed.

 Please convert the bigwig file in databases/UCSC to BedGraph format (https://genome.ucsc.edu/goldenpath/help/bigWig.html) and save it under wgEncodeCrgMapabilityAlign100mer_chr.bedGraph, compress it with bgzip and index it with tabix.
 Please use the tabix from htslib 0.2.5.
 We suggest you simply use the previously installed Conda environment to do that.
+This is more or less the code to do the conversion:

+    bigWigToBedGraph wgEncodeCrgMapabilityAlign100mer.bigWig wgEncodeCrgMapabilityAlign100mer_chr.bedGraph
+    bgzip wgEncodeCrgMapabilityAlign100mer_chr.bedGraph.gz
+    tabix -0 wgEncodeCrgMapabilityAlign100mer_chr.bedGraph.gz

 Finally, set the variable baseDirectoryReference in the project.xml to the path from which the downloader script was run.